karthikputtoju/Mastering-Python-in-21-Days/notes/day21/final_review_and_mini_project.md

 	Design the application architecture and plan the implementation stages.
 	Write pytest tests for the application.
 	Document the project, including setup instructions and usage.

+	Note: Try some more mini and main projects to gain good knowledge & experience.